romikforest/runtime-common-library-dicountries/README.md

 country_index.refresh()
 ```

-Without this line the index will be rebuilt only if it does not exist, otherwise
+Without this line the index will be rebuilt only if it doesn't exist, otherwise
 it will be read from the index directory (it's faster).

 If you want the index to be updated as a background process or you want to have